-Situated west of Baltimore, Ellicott City is rated as the best area around Baltimore to live.
+Situated west of Baltimore, Ellicott City is rated as the best area around Baltimore to live in.
 Home to just shy of 72,000, the city is large enough to offer lavish amenities like parks, recreation, stores, restaurants, and bars, yet small enough to maintain a low crime rate, strong school system, and be able to travel anywhere in the city within minutes.
 The big cities of Baltimore and D.C. are just 30 and 45 minutes away, respectively, while mountains and hiking trails are just minutes away.

 Most people own their homes in Ellicott City, so there’s a strong sense of pride in maintaining properties and improving the appearance of the community.
-The public school system is top notch, which attracts many families to the area.
+The public school system is top-notch, which attracts many families to the area.

 5. Chevy Chase

 This small Washington D.C. suburb of 10,000 people is more than an interesting name.
 It’s known as one of the best places to retire in Maryland, as well as one of the best places to live for all ages.
 The median household income is $173,000, while the median home value is $897,000.
 Most people own their homes and have at least a bachelor’s degree.

 Folks love living here because of the easy access to big-city amenities with a safe, residential feel.
 Shops, restaurants, and bars are within arm’s reach, as well as the Metro into D.C.

 Maryland is filled with exciting, interesting places to start in a new city, and finding the one to call home starts with working with an experienced local real estate agent.